 WINTERSET 1936 Burgess Meredith as Mio Romagna

-Directed by John Schlesinger (Midnight Cowboy 1969 ) adapted from Nathaniel West— a captivating look at the decadence, alienation & seedy often dim almost Grand Guignol world showcased with rather disturbing narratives of the struggling folk who haven’t made a go of it in 1930’s Hollywood.
-Starring Karen Black, Donald Sutherland Also stars Geraldine Page, Richard Dysart, William Atherton and Billy Barty.
+Directed by John Schlesinger (Midnight Cowboy 1969 ) and adapted from Nathaniel West— a captivating look at the decadence, alienation & seedy often dim almost Grand Guignol world showcased with rather disturbing narratives of the struggling folk who haven’t made a go of it in 1930’s Hollywood.
+Starring Karen Black, and Donald Sutherland Also stars Geraldine Page, Richard Dysart, William Atherton, and Billy Barty.
 Cinematography by Conrad L. Hall.
-Though Schlesinger has a knack for filling his films with odd characters, I think Burgess Meredith’s performance is the one that captures the feeling of the lost and broken dreams.
+Though Schlesinger has a knack for filling his films with odd characters, I think Burgess Meredith’s performance is the one that captures the feeling of lost and broken dreams.

-And our guy Burgess Meredith was nominated for a BAFTA, Golden Globe and Academy Award for Best Supporting Actor as Harry Greener a vaudeville leftover who is now a door to door salesman.
+And our guy Burgess Meredith was nominated for a BAFTA, Golden Globe, and Academy Award for Best Supporting Actor as Harry Greener a vaudeville leftover who is now a door-to-door salesman.
 He’s also father to Fay Greener (Karen Black) an aspiring starlet.

 Particularly wonderful is how he still tries to use a kooky version of his old Vaudeville act as a sales pitch.
 Perhaps it’s a poignant yet grotesque “Baby Jane” moment for the character of Harry Greener.
 What’s special about Meredith’s performance is how his divine verve shines through, carrying with him the sentiment of the old stage laid out futilely for merely an audience of one.

 With much love and adoration to you mirthful Mr. Meredith with love-Joey